Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 Moreover, only linearizable read and write operations can be implemented in this way; a linearizable compare-and-set operation cannot, because it requires a consensus algorithm.

-In summary, it is safest to assume that a leaderless system with Dynamo-style replica‐ tion does not provide linearizability.
+In summary, it is safest to assume that a leaderless system with Dynamo-style replication does not provide linearizability.

 ### The Cost of Linearizability